Using Erd\H{o}s's methods to study Yorke's problems

-This again defines an $n+2$-star graph on edges $E_1,...,E_{n+2}$ which are colored by $c_1,...,c_{n+2}$ (respectively).
-Assuming again that $E_1$ corresponds to the bifurcating orbit, we similarly map this to $n+1$-star graph with colored vertices s.t. $c_1$ becomes a vertex of degree $n+1$. \item The representation of a diagram from $\Gamma\in G_k(S)$ is defined as the representation of its decomposition to these star graphs, glued at the corresponding vertices. \end{itemize}
+This again defines an $n+2$-star graph on edges $E_1,...,E_{n+2}$ which are colored with colors $c_1,...,c_{n+2}$ (respectively), corresponding to the Mallet-Yorke Index.
+Assuming again that $E_1$ corresponds to the bifurcating orbit, we similarly map this to $n+1$-star graph with colored vertices s.t. $c_1$ becomes a vertex of degree $n+1$, see Figure \ref{project1}. \item The representation of a diagram from $\Gamma\in G_k(S)$ is defined as the representation of its decomposition to these star graphs, glued at the corresponding vertices. \end{itemize}

-We will often refer to this representation as the \textbf{star representation}.
-Similarly to this, we also define analogous representation using complete graphs, the \textbf{clique representation}: